ga4gh/vrs/schema/vrs/def/SequenceReference.rst

 **Information Model**

-Some SequenceReference attributes are inherited from :ref:`gks.core-im:Entity`.
+Some SequenceReference attributes are inherited from :ref:`gks-core:Entity`.

 .. list-table::
    :class: clean-wrap